 Faculty Guide – Faculty Guide

-The ‘A Long Journey Home: Faculty Guide’ is authored by Holly Walters and Kersten Bergstrom (Texas A&M University), with contributions and editorial input from Amy Hanes (Brandeis University), Esther Anderson (University of South Queensland), Hannah Gould (University of Melbourne), Kathleen Openshaw (Western Sydney University), Mythily Meher (University of Melbourne), Melissa Mueller, and Katy Putsavage.
+The ‘A Long Journey Home: Faculty Guide’ is authored by Holly Walters and Kersten Bergstrom (Texas A&M University), with contributions and editorial input from Amy Hanes (Brandeis University), Esther R Anderson (University of Southern Queensland), Hannah Gould (University of Melbourne), Kathleen Openshaw (Western Sydney University), Mythily Meher (University of Melbourne), Melissa Mueller, and Katy Putsavage.